Shamanon/shNode.tracer/README.md

-Communication Interface for Tracer MT-5
+shNode Module for Tracer MT-5
 =======================================

 This is a fork of xxv/tracer library for interfacing with the SainSonic Tracer series solar charge regulators.

-This fork will be trimmed down to use on a raspberry pi zero and integrate into my shNode system.
+This software is inteded to run on a raspberry pi zero.
+It will work on all Linuxes with rs232

-The two main scripts will be:
+The main scripts are:

-status.py -> output status of charge controller to xml format log.py -> log info on power system
+status -> output formatted status of charge controller data -> output data as python string (make XML in the future?) tracer_log -> log info on power system

 Physical Interface
 ------------------